HectorMaroto/HectorMaroto/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Tech stack => Java, JavaScript, HTML, CSS, Node.js, Express.js, TypeScript, Angular, Tailwind, SCSS, SQL, Mongo DB.
+Tech stack => Java, JavaScript, HTML, CSS, Node.js, Express.js, TypeScript, Angular, Tailwind, SCSS, SQL, Vue, NestJs.

 ---